bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-JavaScript reserves a number of identifiers as keywords of the language itself.
+<p>JavaScript reserves a number of identifiers as keywords of the language
+itself.</p>

-The words listed on this slide cannot be used as identifiers in your programs, because they are part of the JavaScript syntax and have a special meaning for JavaScript.
+<p>The words listed on this slide cannot be used as identifiers in your
+programs, because they are part of the JavaScript syntax and have a special meaning for JavaScript.
 These include break, case, catch, class and others.
 There is a number of other keywords not listed on the slide that are reserved for future versions of JavaScript and therefore should also not be used.
-Please refer to other sources for the complete list of these keywords.
+Please refer to other sources for the complete list of these keywords.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 22 declaring variables (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">